T (New York City Subway service): Post-Chrystie Street Connection

-The T bullet appeared on R32 rollsigns as a black letter on a white circle.
+The T bullet appeared on some rollsigns on older railcars as a black letter on a white circle.
 The T was programmed into R44 and R46 side signs as a West End route, with various Broadway, Sixth Avenue and Nassau Street designations.

 Planned Second Avenue Subway service

 Designation

 During planning for the Second Avenue Subway in the early 2000s, the MTA decided to designate the line's future full-length service with the letter T, in part because: